nonlocal-lia/microsoft-movie-analysis/README.md

 ![Genre Chart](/images/genre_chart.png)

-The month with the highest mean profit in the past 20 years is May, it is also a bit more risky than July.
+The month with the highest mean profit for Sci-Fi movies in the past 20 years is May, it is also has fairly low variance.

 ![Date Chart](/images/release_chart.png)

-The director with the highest mean profit per Sci-Fi movie release was Colin Trevorrow, but only release 1 Sci-FI film (Jurrasic WOrld)
+The director with the highest mean profit per Sci-Fi movie release was Colin Trevorrow, but only release 1 Sci-FI film (Jurrasic World)
-Josh Wheedon is the second highest, with more than one film in his track record.
+Joss Whedon is the second highest, with more than one film in his track record.

 ![Director Chart](/images/director_chart.png)